Varlight/BlueVote/README.md

 # Cryptogrow

-Welcome to Project Name!
-This project does XYZ.
+Welcome to Cryptogrow!
+This project does This is a voting application.

 ## Installation